India men's national field hockey team: Golden years (1926–1959)

 World War II caused the cancellation of 1940 and 1944 Olympics, which ended the era of a team that dominated world hockey.

 At the 1948 Olympics India was placed in group A and won all the three games, an 8–0 win over Austria, Argentina 9–1 and Spain 2–0.
 In the final India went on to face Great Britain, it was the first time India faced them.
-The skilled British team had already won the gold medal in 1908 and 1920, so this match was billed as a "Battle of Champions" and eventually India won the match 4–0.
+The skilled British team had already won the gold medal in 1908 and 1920, so this match was billed as a "Battle of Champions", and eventually India won the match 4–0.
 The result was a sweet one for India, which gained independence from Britain just a year before.
-This win is often regarded as the greatest ever moment of Indian field hockey and also all of Indian sports.
+This win is often regarded as one of the greatest ever moments of Indian field hockey and also all of Indian sports.

 India went on to win two further gold medals in 1952 and 1956, preserving its record as the most successful and dominant team at that time in the Olympics.
 In 1952 Olympics quarter-finals India won against Austria 4–0, Great Britain 3–1 in semi-final and defeated Netherlands 6–1 in the final.
 The match is famous for the five-goal magical performance of Balbir Singh Sr., which is an Olympic record that still stands today.
 At the 1956 Olympics India defeated Afghanistan 14–0, United States 16–0 and Singapore 6–0 in group stage.
 Then they defeated Germany 1–0 in the semi-final.
 In the final India faced Pakistan and won the match 1–0, which was the beginning of the biggest rivalry in field hockey.
 India and Pakistan again met each other in 1958 Asian Games and this time the match ended in a 0–0 draw.
 India also defeated Japan 8–0, South Korea 2–1 and Malaysia 6–0.
-But Pakistan claimed the gold medal due to better goal difference.
-It was the first time India finished runners-up in a major international competition.
+However, Pakistan claimed the gold medal due to better goal difference.